G-1592/Neurogram/README.md

    ```

 2. ### Required Model Files
   The system also requires the official MediaPipe Hand Landmarker files:
    - hand_landmarker.task - available from the [MediaPipe Hand Landmarker documentation](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker/python)

    Place file in the main project directory.

+3. ### Uploading the MRI data

-3. ### Running the system
+4. ### Running the system
    Once the libraries and model files are installed:

    **Using an IDE:** Run `main.py`.